ericklingener/collect_zipped_xhtmls/README.md

 ## collect_zipped_xhtmls
-Scapes and loops bulks of documents.
+This program is created to download and extract bulks of Årsredovisningar in ZIP-files within the internal memory.
 The program is set up as two scripts:

-# 1. Fetch URL links
+# 01_URL_links: Fetch URL links
 Docker and RSelenium are used to collect all URL-links that contain the zipped XHTML-files of Årsredovisningar.
 If the very latest version is not needed, simply use the provided CSV-files in folder URL.

-# 2. Fetch Årsredovisningar
+# 02_fetch_docs_clean_SWE: Fetch the documents
 All links contain zipped XHTML-files.
 The script downloads the ZIP-files to the *internal* memory where the XTHML-files are unpacked.
 All XHTML-documents are then stripped off of their format-code and pasted into a table.
 Each row consists of one document.

 # Folder structure